 Paine Grande is a large and modern refugio set on the banks of the Lake Pehoe, including internet connection and full service bar.
 It’s the jump off point for the catamaran crossing Lake Pehoe and the walks to the French and Grey Valleys part of the “W” and “Circuit” hikes.

 There are 6 beds to each room (bunk-bed style) and have shared bathrooms with hot water.

 PRICES FOR SEASON 2020/2021: (valid until April 2021)

 OPTIONAL ACTIVITIES/SERVICES: (must be booked in advance)

-Public bus from/to Punta Arenas USD$ 15 per person/per way *Single travelers have option to purchase vacant seat beside theirs
+Public bus from/to Punta Arenas: USD$ 15 per person/per way *Single travelers have option to purchase vacant seat beside theirs if they wish

 If you want to avoid carrying too much weight you can pay for a private porter.
 These porters carry a maximum of 15 kilos in a dry bag provided by Chile Nativo, a service which is usually good to share between 2 – 3 people and must be booked for 2 days (Day 2 and 3).
 Porter price for 2 days is USD$300